liberland/Constitution/Constitution.md

 § 1

-1. The President shall appoint two Senators to be First and Second Vice Presidents.
+The President shall appoint two Senators to be First and Second Vice Presidents.
 The President may replace a Vice President at will, without citing reasons.
-2. Any decision made by the President needs to be confirmed by either of the Vice Presidents, or it will be invalid.

 § 2